lthurston/git-resolve-submodule/README.md

 Use any string that appears in `git submodule`, including the commit id, the path, or the tag.
 The first submodule in which the provided "pathish" is found is the submodule which it will cd to.

+## Can I get cray-see with my _pathish_, like `cm build/../..`?

+Not right now, but it's possible.
+Dunno if it'd be all that useful though.
+I do see the advantage of `cm /` which would take you to the topmost repo if you're nusted and nuzzled in there real deep.
+Maybe I'll implement that.

 ## Works on:

 OSX 10.9.3 / Go 1.3 / Git 1.9.1